 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.

 3. Concentrate on efforts to improve specific management functions.

 As stated above, OHCD continues to look for ways to improve management.
-Three years ago, we increased our Quality Control (QC) to 100% as a result of an audit finding.
+Three years ago, we increased our Quality Control (QC) to 100% as a result of an audit finding, based on the reduction of errors, those Analysts with less than 1% error rate now have 10% of their case files audited through QC process, and those with higher error rates have 100% of their case files audited through QC process.
 We made adjustments to ensure errors are identified earlier and appropriate corrective actions are completed timely.
 We will be exposing other cost saving measures like bi-annual inspections and on-line recertifications.
 The move to an automated answering system has helped with the reduction in administrative support.
 Also, the email encryption has increased the protection of client information.
 This e-mail system has allowed us to automate our portability process, which allows information to be transmitted to other jurisdictions more efficiently while protecting the family's privacy.
-In addition, all forms tenants must use to report changes or verify changes are on-line.
+In addition, tenants have the ability to report changes or verify changes through our on-line process and for those who need assistance the Analyst(s) meet in-person with those.

 Strategy 3: Increase assisted housing choices.
 Objectives: